graphql/graphql.github.io/site/docs/Learn-Queries.md

 In this case, the `incrementCredits` mutation field returns a `Human` object, so we can query the new value of `totalCredits` after giving that character some more credits.
 Otherwise, we would have needed to send two requests - one to update the credits, and another to get the new value - or guess at the new amount based on outdated data.

+You might also notice that, in this example, the `review` variable we passed in is not a scalar.
+It's an _input object type_, a special kind of object type that can be passed in as an argument.
+Learn more about input types on the Schema page.

 #### Multiple fields in mutations

 A mutation can contain multiple fields, just like a query.
 There's one important distinction between queries and mutations, other than the name: